Transplant (TV series): International broadcast

 In May 2020, NBC acquired the U.S. broadcast rights for the series alongside another imported Canadian medical drama series Nurses from Global, with it set for December premiere; it premiered on September 1, filling a timeslot usually held by its own medical drama New Amsterdam (whose next season was postponed due to the COVID-19 pandemic).
 On December 11, 2020, NBC picked up the second season, which premiered on March 6, 2022.
 In July 2023, NBC originally announced season 3 would premiere on October 5, 2023, moving to Thursdays at 9 p.m. to fill the timeslot of Law & Order: Special Victims Unit.
 Law & Order: Organized Crimes fourth season was pushed back to mid-season of the 2023–24 season due to the 2023 Writers Guild of America strike and the 2023 SAG-AFTRA strike delaying certain productions in Hollywood, with the original Law & Order and SVU airing repeat episodes on Thursdays at 8 p.m.
 However, on August 28, it was announced that NBC pushed back the premiere date to October 12, delayed by a week as part of schedule changes for the fall lineup.

 In New Zealand, the series is available for streaming on TVNZ OnDemand.
 In French Canada, the series airs on Vrak, simultaneously with its broadcast on CTV, and later on Noovo.

 In November 2020, Sky Witness acquired the UK rights to the drama after striking a deal with international distributor NBC Universal Global Distribution.

 In Brazil, the series is available for streaming on Globoplay.

 In Malaysia, the series aired on PRIMEtime.

 In Australia, the series aired on Nine Network, and is available to stream on 9Now.

+In Brunei, the series aired on RTB Aneka.